KOBData1/Furniture-Sales-Performance-Analysis/README.md

 - Reevaluate pricing strategies during seasonal peaks.

 ### 3. Leverage top-performing cities for growth
-- Strengthen distribution and marketing in NYC, Houston, Los Angeles, and Seattle (top sales drivers).
+- Strengthen distribution and marketing in New York City, Houston, Los Angeles, and Seattle (top sales drivers).
 - Explore micro-targeted campaigns in these cities to increase brand loyalty and repeat purchases.
 - Use them as “anchor cities” to test new campaigns before rolling them out nationwide.